openspending-archive/spendingdata.org/README.md

-spendingdata.org: A data standard for transaction-level spending data
+spendingdata.org: A standard for transaction-level spending data
 =====================================================================

 This repository contains a specification for the data standard.
 It is